Healthy Coconut Cream Chocolate Frosting

 - I don't use coconut milk in my recipe because different brands yield different results and some are total disasters!
 It's also a hassle to separate the cream from the milk.

 - If you are using coconut milk instead of coconut cream, this is what you need to do => Refrigerate your can of coconut milk for at least 24 hours.
 When you are ready, take the can out of the fridge and immediately open it.
 You will notice that the thick coconut cream would have separated to the top and the coconut water will be at the bottom of the can.
 Use a spoon to scoop out the thick creamy portion into your mixing bowl only.
 You can use the coconut water in something else like smoothies (Yum!).
 You need 1 full cup of coconut cream for this recipe but based on different brands of coconut milk, you may end up with only ½ cup of coconut cream from each can.
-So, you will have to use a few cans of coconut milk to get the proper amount needed to make this healthy coconut cream chocolate frosting.
+So, you will have to use a few cans of coconut milk to get the proper amount needed to make this icing.

 Nutrition